 Figure 147.
 Visual demonstration of congestion at base of stairs.
 Time history data describing the mean density and walking speeds for the occupants at the base of stairs with and without stairs are shown in Figure 148 and Figure 149.
-Without stairs, the occupants continue moving to the exit with a speed of about 1 m/s and the maximum density is about 1.25 pers/m.
-With stairs, congestion forms leading to a maximum density of about 3.0 pers/m and the speed drops to about 0.25 m/s.
+Without stairs, the occupants continue moving to the exit with a speed of about 1 m/s and the maximum density is about 1.25 pers/m2.
+With stairs, congestion forms leading to a maximum density of about 3.0 pers/m2 and the speed drops to about 0.25 m/s.
+Chapter 6.
+IMO Tests

 Figure 148.
 Comparison of mean density at base of stairs with and without stairs.
 Figure 149.
 Comparison of walking speeds at base of stairs with and without stairs.

-Congestion forms at the base of the stairs as shown by comparing the mean density and speeds at the base of the stairs for cases with and without stairs.
-Because of the assumed fundamental diagram, the maximum density reaches approximately 3.0 pers/m, not the 3.5 pers/m assumed in HMO for congestion.
+6.11.4.
+Analysis Congestion forms at the base of the stairs as shown by comparing the mean density and speeds at the base of the stairs for cases with and without stairs.
+Because of the assumed fundamental diagram, the maximum density reaches approximately 3.0 pers/m2, not the 3.5 pers/m2 assumed in HMO for congestion.
 However, the Pathfinder results show congestion that is consistent with the specified walking speeds and speed-density curves.

-Chapter 7.
-NIST Evacuation Tests

-This section presents test cases described in NIST Technical Note 1822 (2013).
+109 Chapter 6.
+IMO Tests Chapter 7.
+NIST Evacuation Tests This section presents test cases described in NIST Technical Note 1822 (2013).
 Section 3 (Suggested Verification and Validation Tests) presents a new set of recommended verification tests and discusses possible examples of validation tests.
 Tests have been presented in relation to the five main core elements available in evacuation models, namely 1) pre-evacuation time, 2) movement and navigation, 3) exit usage, 4) route availability and 5) flow conditions/constraints.
 7.1.
-Pre-evacuation time distributions (Verif.1.1)
+Pre-evacuation time distributions (Verif.1.1) A modification of IMO Test 5, which has already been presented.
 7.2.
-Speed in a corridor (Verif.2.1)

-IMO Test 1, which has already been presented.
+Speed in a corridor (Verif.2.1) IMO Test 1, which has already been presented.
 7.3.
-Speed on stairs (Verif.2.2)

-IMO Tests 2 and 3, which have already been presented.
+Speed on stairs (Verif.2.2) IMO Tests 2 and 3, which have already been presented.
 7.4.
-Movement around a corner (Verif.2.3)

-IMO Test 6, which has already been presented.
+Movement around a corner (Verif.2.3) IMO Test 6, which has already been presented.
 7.5.
-Assigned demographics (Verif.2.4)
+Assigned demographics (Verif.2.4) A modification of IMO Test 7, which has already been presented.
 7.6.
-Reduced visibility vs walking speed (Verif.2.5)

-The current version of Pathfinder does not use visibility to change walking speeds, so this verification test is not applicable.
+Reduced visibility vs walking speed (Verif.2.5) The current version of Pathfinder does not use visibility to change walking speeds, so this verification test is not applicable.
 Pathfinder does allow the user to specify a Speed Modifier by room that can be defined as values as a function of time.
 This can be used to approximate the effect of smoke in a room.
 See Manually Coupling FDS and Pathfinder to Respond to Smoke.
 7.7.
-Occupant incapacitation (Verif.2.6)

-This test verifies the capability to simulate occupant incapacitation due to the toxic and physical effects of smoke.
+Occupant incapacitation (Verif.2.6) This test verifies the capability to simulate occupant incapacitation due to the toxic and physical effects of smoke.
 Pathfinder can calculate FED for occupants, but the FED exposure does not change the behavior of the occupants.

-The suggested test, Figure 150, is a room with no fire source (10 m x 10 m x 3m).
+The suggested test, Figure 150, is a room with no fire source ($10 \text{ m} \times 10 \text{ m} \times 3\text{m}$).
 A stationary occupant is positioned in the room.
 The room is filled with gas at hazardous conditions consistent with the Fractional Effective Dose (FED) calculation implemented in the software.
 Comparisons are made with hand calculations or fire model simulation.
 Figure 151 shows the Pathfinder model.
-At the center of the model, devices are used to measure CO, $CO_2$ , $O_2$ , and the FED value calculated by FDS.
+At the center of the model, devices are used to measure CO, CO_2 , O_2 , and the FED value calculated by FDS.